Patient professional reference

 - Prevention of Type 2 Diabetes.

 - Hepatitis B Vaccination and Prevention.

 Screening for disease

 The UK has a number of screening programmes in place for adults and children.
-See the separate article Screening Programmes in the UK for the current list and links to more information.
+See separate Screening Programmes in the UK article.

 There are a number of criteria that must be fulfilled for a screening procedure to be viable.
 These were outlined by Wilson in 1966:

 - The disease must be sufficiently common within the group to be screened that a reasonable number of cases can be expected to be detected.